 Peter Johnson, whose essay appears below, almost singlehandedly revived the currency of the prose poem during the nineties and early oughts with his journal The Prose Poem, which has now been digitized in full by the Phillips Memorial Library at Providence College.
-In addition to reviving Russell Edson’s career, Johnson has had a substantial impact on establishing the arc of the prose poem in contemporary poetry from its provenance in the work of Aloyisius Betrand and Baudelaire to such poets as James Tate, Denise Duhammel, Charles Simic, Nin Andrews, Harriet Mullen, Jeff Friedman, Robert Bly, Bill Knot, Stephen Berg, Mark Strand, David Ignatow, and W.S.
+In addition to reviving Russell Edson’s career, Johnson has had a substantial impact on establishing the arc of the prose poem in contemporary poetry from its provenance in the work of Aloyisius Bertrand and Baudelaire to such poets as James Tate, Denise Duhamel, Charles Simic, Nin Andrews, Harriet Mullen, Jeff Friedman, Robert Bly, Bill Knot, Stephen Berg, Mark Strand, David Ignatow, and W.S.
 Merwin.
 His new anthology of prose poems, The Cast Iron Airplane That Actually Flies is scheduled for publication this fall.

 — Chard deNiord, Associate Editor Criticism and Essays

 “The Prose Poem and the Problem of Genre”